-With respect to these acquisitions, the fair value of in-place leases and other intangibles have not been allocated to intangible asset and liability accounts.
-As such, allocations are preliminary and will be adjusted as final information becomes available.
+With respect to these acquisitions, the fair value of in-place leases and other intangibles have been allocated to intangible asset and liability accounts.
+Such allocations are preliminary and may be adjusted as final information becomes available.

 Pro Forma Financial Information